ElfIncredible/Telco-Customer-Churn---ML-Prediction/README.md

 - *Creates a DataFrame:* Organizes the feature names and their corresponding importance scores into a DataFrame.
 - *Sorts and Displays:* Sorts the DataFrame by feature importance in descending order and prints it to highlight which features are most influential in the model.
 ### Building a predictive system
-Handle the complete process of preprocessing a new input for prediction and then uses the trained Random Forest model to determine if a customer is likely to churn.
+Handle the complete process of preprocessing a new input for prediction and then use the trained Random Forest model to determine if a customer is likely to churn.
 It ensures that the input data is formatted and scaled in a way that matches the model's training data, providing a reliable prediction based on the new data provided.